Nick Drayson: Biography

 Drayson was educated at Keble College, Oxford and Wycliffe Hall, Oxford.
 He was ordained an Anglican priest in 1979.
-Drayson began his career with the South American Mission Society (SAMS).
-He has also served in Andalucia and at Beverley Minster.
+Drayson began his career with the South American Mission Society (SAMS) as a missionary to Argentina's indigenous people—in particular, the Chorote people of northeastern Argentina.
+Drayson completed the translation of the New Testament into Chorote in 2007.
+In addition to his work in Latin America, Drayson also served in Andalucia and at Beverley Minster.